devihall/weather-dashboard/readme.md

 When you view future weather conditions for that city, you will be presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

+This project was developed using the API from OpenWeather, all data is fetched though JavaScript fetch API.